 - Was there a reasonable justification for why the hazard was there in the first place?
 Did that justification still exist when the accident happened?

-- Could a preventive measure have made for a less hazard condition?
+- Could a preventive measure have made for a less hazardous condition?

 - Was the hazard easy to spot or hidden?